discord-net/Discord.Net/docs/faq/basics/client-basics.md

 Your bot should **not** attempt to interact in any way with guilds/servers until the [Ready] event fires.
-When the bot connects, it first has to download guild information from Discord in order for you to get access to any server information; the client is not ready at this point.
+When the bot connects, it first has to download guild information from Discord for you to get access to any server information; the client is not ready at this point.

-Technically, the [GuildAvailable] event fires once the data for a particular guild has downloaded; however, it's best to wait for all guilds to be downloaded.
+Technically, the [GuildAvailable] event fires once the data for a particular guild has downloaded; however, it is best to wait for all guilds to be downloaded.
 Once all downloads are complete, the [Ready] event is triggered, then you can proceed to do whatever you like.